When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 SoftwareAndroid 13

-Google’s Pixel 7a is a superb, well-rounded phone that continues the Pixel range’s track record for killer cameras – while also borrowing a few high-end features from its bigger brothers.
-It may not be quite the value champ that its predecessor, the Pixel 6a, was, but it can safely compete with flagship rivals that cost as much as twice the price.
+Google’s Pixel 8a is a superb, well-rounded phone that continues the Pixel range’s track record for killer cameras – while also borrowing a few high-end features from its bigger brothers.
+It may not be quite the value champ that its predecessors were, but it can safely compete with flagship rivals that cost as much as twice the price.
 You’re getting a hell of a lot of camera quality for your money here.

-You can get other Android handsets for less cash, ones that have nippier charging and a faster-than-90Hz display.
+You can get other Android handsets for less cash, ones that have nippier charging.
 Even so, this is a choice that’s hard to argue against, especially if you’re perfectly comfortable darting your digits around its 6.1in screen.

 Asus Zenfone 10 review lead